mlandukid/Entrostat-Test/README.md

 cd backend
 node app.js
 ```
- you should see a starting application followed by connected to Redis message from there you will proceed to Accessing the application to view the frontend
+ you should see a starting application/ Server is running on port 8080 followed by connected to Redis message from there you will proceed to Accessing the application to view the frontend

 2. **Accessing the Application**